Flag of Cyprus: Use of the flags of Greece and Turkey

 According to the constitution, the community authorities and their institutions have the right to hoist the Greek flag or the Turkish flag alongside the flag of Cyprus during the holidays.
-Any citizen may, without any restriction, fly the Greek or Turkish flag, or both, next to the Cypriot flag at their residence or store.
+Any citizen may, without any restriction, fly the Greek or Turkish flag, or both, next to the flag of Cyprus.
 Other provisions also allow municipalities, educational institutions and the National Guard to do so as well.
-Since the de facto division of the island, consecutive to the 1974 invasion, the flag of Greece is the only of the two flown in the area under the jurisdiction of the Republic of Cyprus, due to the predominant presence of Greek-Cypriots in that part of the island.
+Since the de facto division of the island, consecutive to the 1974 invasion, the flag of Greece is the only flag of the two flown in the area under the jurisdiction of the Republic of Cyprus, due to the predominant presence of Greek-Cypriots in that part of the island.
 Similarly, the flag of Turkey is only observed in the area under the control of the Turkish Republic of Northern Cyprus (recognised only by Turkey).
-Lately, only the National Guard, the Ministry of Education, Ministry of Defence and the Municipal authorities of the Republic of Cyprus fly the Greek flag alongside the Cypriot and EU flags.

-Colors

-Other flags

-The flag of the unrecognised Turkish Republic of Northern Cyprus is based on the flag of Turkey, with the colors reversed and two additional horizontal red stripes at the top and bottom.
-It was designed by Emin Çizenel.
+Colours

 Proposed national flag

 Under the terms of the Annan Plan for Cyprus, a United Nations proposal to settle the Cyprus dispute, a new national flag would have been adopted by a reconstituted confederal republic of Cyprus.
 A competition was announced and the UN collected over 1000 proposals until 17 February 2003.
 Some of the proposals can be found on the webpage "Cyprus seeks new flag" by the BBC.
 It is possible that any future Cyprus settlement will include the adoption of a new flag.

-The plan was accepted by Turkish Cypriots, but rejected by Greek Cypriots, therefore the plan was not put into place.
+In a referendum, the plan was accepted by Turkish Cypriots, but rejected by Greek Cypriots, therefore the plan was not put into place.